jasur-2902/SoftwareEngineeringProject/README.md

 and database boxes enclosed in the larger box shows how all three implementations will be done simultaneously.

+## Coding Style
+Comments: use comments to indicate what each function and intent does.
+Avoid unncessary comments relative to syntax decisions
+Whitespace: increment one tab for every nested operation.
+Avoid leaving too much blank lines
+Naming: Capitalization for class names, camel back for function names, and lowercase with usage of m-dash and under_score for variable names
+Possible Error / To do: comment with tags To Do or To Revise so other contributors can take notice

 ## Reference/Glossery
 Android Studio Documentation: https://developer.android.com/docs Google Firebase Documentation: https://firebase.google.com/docs